-- Minimum Weartime Approach: Participants who provide at least 1 day of at least 540 minutes of weartime at 12 Months are included.
-The daily step count for any day with less than 540 minutes is set to missing.
-The average of the non-missing days are computed at baseline and at 12 months. - Non-parametric Multiple Imputation, as described in Non-parametric approach.
+- Minimum weartime approach: Participants who provide at least 1 day of at least 540 min of weartime at 12 months are included.
+The daily step count for any day with weartime of less than 540 min is set to missing.
+The average of the non-missing days are computed at baseline and at 12 months. - Non-parametric MI, as described in Section 4.3.
 We use BMI, sex, age, average step count at baseline and average weartime at baseline as matching variables where a non-self donor is needed.
-We set M=10; - Parametric Multiple Imputation, with specific and generic upper bounds, as described in Parametric approach.
+We set M = 10. - Parametric MI, with specific and generic upper bounds, as described in Section 4.2.
 We include BMI, sex, age and average step count at baseline as covariates in the imputation model.
-We set M=10.
+We set M = 10.